allegheny-computer-science-203-s2021/assessment/assessment.md

 * :worried: = Has the correct tools installed but does not run the software or create test cases.
 Even if test cases are created, they might not have a purpose.
 * :neutral_face: = Has the correct tools installed and runs the software, but doesn't create and run comprehensive test cases.
 * :blush: = Has the correct tools installed, runs the software, and creates comprehensive test cases.
-* :laughing: = identifies and understands which tools to use to test the software and create comprehensive test cases while also providing documentation and advice that helps other team members develop this skill.
+* :laughing: = Identifies and understands which tools to use to test the software and create comprehensive test cases while also providing documentation and advice that helps other team members develop this skill.